-Applicants/Co-Applicants must provide the Division a copy of a letter delivered to and notifying the chief executive officer (or the equivalent) of the local jurisdiction within which the building is located of such project.
+Applicants/Co-Applicants must provide the Division evidence of delivery of and a copy of the letter notifying the chief executive officer (or the equivalent) of the local jurisdiction within which the building is located of such project.
 The delivery date of the letter must be postmarked no later than 30 days before the application submittal deadline date to provide such individual(s) a reasonable opportunity to comment on the project.
-Such letter may be sent to the executive officer or governing body (for example, the Mayor, City Manager, County Manager, City Council, County

-Commission or the equivalent) of the local jurisdiction.
+Such letter may be sent to the executive officer or governing body (for example, the Mayor, City Manager, County Manager, City Council, County Commission or the equivalent) of the local jurisdiction.
 The letter must indicate if the jurisdiction has any comments it is asked to send them to the Applicant and the Division.